LiquidsShadow/Intensity_Project/README.md

 ## Acknowledgments

 * [PurpleBooth](https://github.com/PurpleBooth) who wrote the [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for this file.
-* [UPDATE LINK](https://github.com/LiquidsShadow/Intensity_Project/blob/master/src/src/Main.java) was used to develop this project.
+* [Eclipse](https://www.eclipse.org/downloads/) was used to develop this project.
 The Eclipse debugger is very useful for seeing individual pixel values!